 For others, it can be an unattractive quality (kind of like leaving the toilet seat up - not a deal breaker per se, but certainly something that needs to be modified, quick time).
 If you fall into the toilet seat gang (this joke is turning out a bit weird sorry not sorry), there is a pretty cool ‘hack’ that you should know about.
 You see, the yellowish hue of those near-colorless diamonds (G, H, I, J and K) can often be offset by the blue undertones of the fluorescence that is present in the stone.
 Because of this, a ‘medium’ (and sometimes even ‘strong’) blue fluorescence can make these near-colorless diamonds appear whiter.
 Diamond hack!

-Unfortunately, the same cannot be said for colorless diamonds (D - F) especially when you move into the ‘strong’ and ‘very strong’ fluorescence side, as the yellowish hue found in near-colorless stones (that balanced out the blue) is not present in these diamonds.
-I would steer away from the colorless with ‘strong’, ’very strong’ fluorescence combo - unless of course that subtle blue (sometimes even violet) undertone floats your proverbial boat.
+Unfortunately, the same cannot be said for colorless diamonds (D, E, F) especially when you move into the ‘strong’ and ‘very strong’ fluorescence side, as the yellowish hue found in near-colorless stones (that balanced out the blue) is not present in these diamonds.
+I would steer away from the colorless with anything other than 'faint' or 'none' for fluorescence - unless of course that subtle blue (sometimes even violet) undertone floats your proverbial boat.
 In that case, go for it!